-Jean and Bill are a struggling married couple with Bill trying to scrape a living as a writer.
-Out of the blue they receive a telegram informing them that Bill's long-lost uncle has died and left them his business - a cinema in the town of Sloughborough.
-They pack their bags and travel to Sloughborough expecting to sell the cinema to gain a huge inheritance, however, they discover the cinema is falling apart and is run by a comically incompetant staff who seem to have worked there forever.
-They set out with a plan to sell it but things don't quite go to plan.Written by
+Jean (Virginia McKenna) and Matt (Bill Travers) are a struggling married couple, with Matt trying to scrape out a living as a writer.
+Out of the blue, they receive a telegram informing them that Matt's long-lost uncle has died and left them his business - a cinema in the town of Sloughborough.
+They pack their bags and travel to Sloughborough expecting to sell the cinema to gain a huge inheritance.
+However, they discover the cinema is falling apart and is run by a comically incompetant staff who seem to have worked there forever.
+They set out with a plan to sell it, but things don't quite go as planned.Written by

 Col Needham <firstname.lastname@example.org>

 23 of 24 people found this review helpful.